zixin448/tp/docs/UserGuide.md

 * `mark_attendance tn/T04 id/e0123456 wk/1`
 * `mark_attendance tn/T04 wk/1`

-### Unmarking attendance for a student: `unmark_attendance`
+### Un-marking attendance for a student: `unmark_attendance`

-Unmarks attendance for a specified student or all students in a specified class for a specified week.
+Un-marks the attendance of the specified student or all students in the specified class for the specified week.

 Format: `unmark_attendance tn/TUTORIAL_NAME [id/STUDENT_ID] wk/WEEK`